Directly Administered Temples

 Historical & Cultural Relics

-It was said that the boulder in front of the temple is the seal of Tam Kung.
-It was laid there over 90 years ago.
-An iron bell, an altar and a stone tablet that date back to the Qing Dynasty are also kept in the temple.
+It was said that the boulder in front of the temple was the seal of Tam Kung.
+It was laid there about a hundred years.
+An old bell, an altar and a stone tablet that date back to the Ching Dynasty are also kept in the temple.

 Other Deities

-Apart from the main deity of Tam Kung, the temple also houses Kwan Tai (God of War), Man Cheong (God of Literature), Kwun Yum (Goddess of Mercy), Tin Hau (Goddess of Sea), Wong Tai Sin (God of Medicine), Wah Kwong (God of Fire), Lung Mo (Dragon Mother), Ng Tung Gods (Gods of Five Lucks) and Lady Golden Flower (Patron of Pregnant Women).
+Apart from the main deity of Tam Kung, the temple also houses Kwan Tai (God of War), Man Cheong (God of Literature), Kwun Yum (Goddess of Mercy), Tin Hau (Goddess of Sea), Wong Tai Sin, Wah Kwong (God of Fire), Lung Mo Leung Leung (Dragon Mother), Ng Tung Gods (Gods of Five Lucks) and Gum Fa Leung Leung (Patron of Pregnant Women).

 Renovations

-The old temple had undergone major renovations in 1908, 1944 and 1954.
-In 2002, the Chinese Temples Committee reconstructed the present temple with the original design preserved.
+The old temple underwent major renovations in 1908, 1944, 1954 and 1987.
+In 2002, the Chinese Temples Committee reconstructed the present temple with the original design carefully preserved.

 Opening Hours